sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 cas ici.

 <!--
 In the output in Listing 9-2, line 6 of the backtrace points to the line in our project that’s causing the problem: line 4 of *src/main.rs*.
-If we don’t want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating.
-In Listing 9-1, where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 99 from a vector that only contains 3 items.
+If we don’t want our program to panic, we should start our investigation at the location pointed to by the first line mentioning a file we wrote.
+In Listing 9-1, where we deliberately wrote code that would panic, the way to fix the panic is to not request an element beyond the range of the vector indexes.
 When your code panics in the future, you’ll need to figure out what action the code is taking with what values to cause the panic and what the code should do instead.
 -->

 Dans l'encart 9-2, la ligne 6 du retraçage nous montre la ligne de notre projet qui provoque le problème : la ligne 4 de *src/main.rs*.
 Si nous ne voulons pas que notre programme panique, le premier endroit que nous devrions inspecter est l'emplacement cité par la première ligne qui mentionne du code que nous avons écrit.
-Dans l'encart 9-1, où nous avons délibérément écrit du code qui panique dans le but de montrer comment utiliser le retraçage, la solution pour ne pas paniquer est de ne pas demander l'élément à l'indice 99 à un vecteur qui n'en contient que 3. À l'avenir, quand votre code paniquera, vous aurez besoin de prendre des dispositions dans votre code pour les valeurs qui font paniquer et de coder quoi faire lorsque cela se produit.
+Dans l'encart 9-1, où nous avons délibérément écrit du code qui panique, la solution pour ne pas paniquer est de ne pas demander un élément en dehors de l'intervalle des indices du vecteur. À l'avenir, quand votre code paniquera, vous aurez besoin de prendre des dispositions dans votre code pour les valeurs qui font paniquer et de coder quoi faire lorsque cela se produit.

 <!--
 We’ll come back to `panic!` and when we should and should not use `panic!` to